View Source AWS.VPCLattice (aws-elixir v1.0.4)

 View Source

-Retrieves information about listener rules.
+Retrieves information about the specified listener rules.

 You can also retrieve information about the default listener rule.
 For more information, see Listener rules in the Amazon VPC Lattice User Guide.